mate-academy/jv-program-common-mistakes/java-core/equals-and-hashcode/clone.md

 ### Common mistakes

 #### Ignoring encapsulation
 Remember to use access modifiers with all class elements.
-We should explicitly control access level to different parts of our code.
+We should explicitly control the access level to different parts of our code.

-#### Creating shallow copy of object's field
+#### Creating a shallow copy of object's field
-If you copy object of class `Car` with field `Engine` inside - keep in mind that `engine` may have non-primitive fields on its own.
+If you copy an object of class `Car` with field `Engine` inside - keep in mind that `engine` may have non-primitive fields on its own.
 So how will they be copied?
 What influence does it make on our  `car` copy?
-Is it deep ro shallow?
+Is it deep or shallow?

 #### Order of methods in your class
-Your class should have clear readable structure and order of elements.
-Generally, order class methods by functionality, meaning if you have several methods that are involved in completing common task they should be located near to each other independently of their accessibility.
+Your class should have a clear readable structure and order of elements.
+Generally, order class methods by functionality, meaning if you have several methods that are involved in completing a common task they should be located near to each other independently of their accessibility.
-Let's consider following situation: we need to calculate salary for some employee.
+Let's consider the following situation: we need to calculate the salary of an employee.
 In our class we use 3 methods to achieve desired result: `getMonthlySalary()`, `getInitialSalary()` and `getMonthlyBonus()` methods.
 How can we order our methods?
 ```